Heine Fernandez

 Heine Fernandez (born Heine Lavrsen; 14 July 1966) is a Danish former professional footballer who played as a forward.
-He spent the bulk of his career for Viborg FF and Silkeborg IF.
+He spent the bulk of his career with Viborg FF and Silkeborg IF.

 Club career

-Fernandez was the top goalscorer of the 1999 Danish football championship.
+Fernandez was the top goal scorer in the 1998–99 Danish Superliga.
 Fernandez also represented Danish clubs F.C.
 Copenhagen and Akademisk Boldklub.

 International career

-Fernandez made his debut for Denmark national team in a September 1991 friendly match against Iceland, coming on as a substitute for Per Frandsen.
+Fernandez made his debut for the Denmark national team in a September 1991 friendly match against Iceland, coming on as a substitute for Per Frandsen.
 It turned out to be his only international match.